nathanael-brt/GETALP-internship/README.md

 --------------------------------------------------------------------------------------------
 ### PipeFormat4WER

 This program is useful to the computation of the WER using the segments given by PLSPP.
-It put the transcription from PLSPP and the correction into the right format to compute the WER.
+It put the transcription from PLSPP and the correction into the right format to give to the WER compuation program.
+It it takes 2 inputs (to give directly when executing it):
+* the name of the base audio file that has been transcripted (without the ```.wav``` of the extension.
+* An integer, 0 or 1: if 0 is given then nothing changes in the program, but if 1 is given then the order of the speakers given by the function ```is_speaker_order_normal()```  is reversed.

 ## Scripts